gullitmiranda/gm_temp/README.markdown

 **example:**

 - `<%= navigation_menu(1, :depth => 1) %>`
-renders Menue startign with id 1 and only childs of first grade
+renders Menu startign with id 1 and only childs of first grade
 - `<%= navigation_menu(2) %>`
- renders Menue startign with id 2 and all children as a nested list
+ renders Menu startign with id 2 and all children as a nested list

 ##Rendering content in layouts
     <%= yield(:article_content) %>